 Vitamin D has long been synonymous with bone health.
 More recently, new health benefits are continually being associated with vitamin D, including a burgeoning field on neuroprotective properties.
 This has generated a huge explosion of interest in recent years in the potential for vitamin D to be used not only as a therapeutic in neurodegenerative disease, including Parkinson’s disease, but also as biomarkers and for risk association.
 With an emphasis on Parkinson’s disease, this chapter will discuss recent evidence supporting the assertion that vitamin D can be a useful therapeutic agent used as an intervention therapy to be combined with existing treatments; and the case for further development of novel treatments utilizing the potential of vitamin D. In addition, we present novel, previously unpublished evidence showing that in a unilateral model of Parkinson’s disease, vitamin D can not only reduce the extent of denervation, but that this is also reflected in functional benefit to the animals.
 The potential of vitamin D is slowly being realized; in the future, it will be widely associated with far more than just bone health and may even contribute to an elusive treatment of neurodegenerative illness.

-Here’s one highly-rated vitamin D product on Amazon for $7.88 (that’s not an affiliate link – and I’m only endorsing this product because it’s a good compromise between price and quality).
+Here’s one highly-rated vitamin D product on Amazon for $7.88.
 I’m also just using this particular product as an example – many of the competing vitamin D3 products are just as good.

 #4 Curcumin (Tumeric)

 The low incidence of neurodegenerative disease in India is likely linked to curry consumption.

 The evidence for curcumin’s beneficial effects comes from animal models or in vitro studies.
 It’s not clear to what extent these health-enhancing effects will translate to individuals.